 Summary

-NPS emails are the most widely used as Email is a proven way to distribute NPS surveys.
-But to ensure great open rates and high response rates, you may have to follow certain strategies like personalization, survey embed, branding, and the likes.
+NPS emails are very widely used as Email is a proven way to distribute NPS surveys.
+But to ensure great open rates and high response rates, you may have to follow certain strategies like personalization, embedding the survey, branding, and so on.
 Keep reading to find out many more strategies and a few effective NPS email examples right here.

-One of the best ways to ensure the success of your NPS surveys is by distributing them at the right time in channels that are mostly used by your audience.
-The channels could be emails, social media, in-app and website, etc. But we all know email still remains the most successful marketing channel, especially for B2B businesses.
+One of the best ways to ensure a high response rate for your NPS surveys is by distributing them at the right time in channels that are mostly used by your audience.
+The channels could be emails, social media, in-app, website, etc. But we all know email still remains the most successful marketing channel, especially for B2B businesses.
 The CTRs of an email campaign are said to be 47% higher for B2B than B2C!

 So, let’s cash in on the opportunity!
 Let’s see how you can create some compelling NPS emails that are surely going to boost your response rates.
 In this article, we will be discussing important tips, and best practices along with NPS email survey templates as well.
 Dive in.